vascogennari/namib/README.md

     namib --config-file config_filename.ini

 You can get familiar with `namib`, try to replicate the above plots by launching the config files in the *config_files/examples* directory.

+Please note that, currently, namib needs to be lauched from the `namib/namib` directory.